 The City of Barrie's Affordable Housing Strategy (AHS), completed in 2015, is a 10-year plan based on the County of Simcoe’s Affordable Housing Strategy.
-The strategy examined the 2013 housing situation in Barrie and recommended a series of action items.
+The City’s goal was to create 840 affordable units by 2024 and this goal was achieved in 2020.

 The County of Simcoe is the designated service manager for the City under the Housing Services Act, 2011.
 The County is responsible for planning, funding and managing social housing programs and homelessness services.
 The City can encourage and facilitate the provisions of affordable housing through initiatives, programs and policies; however, the City does not provide or manage housing.

 The City recognizes there is a shortage of affordable housing, in particular affordable rental housing.
 Barrie is not alone in this, and the City is working on several initiatives to address this problem.

 965 Affordable Units as of December 31, 2021 (114.9% of 840 unit goal)

 Last updated April 9, 2021.
 Affordable housing units are counted when they are move-in ready.
 Units counted include those that the City can be certain will remain affordable over

 time such as social housing units, housing created with government funding, units

 owned or operated by housing providers, and a percent of second suites.